 Yeast Pancakes with Fruit

-American pancakes may be designed for breakfast, but you eat them for lunch or dinner.
+American pancakes may be designed for breakfast, but you can eat them for lunch or dinner.
 In Holland we eat pancakes at dinner time and these Yeast Pancakes with Fruit are an example.
 They are a great as a breakfast as well and a great start of your day.

 Today, you can even get pancakes with brie, bacon, leek and stroganoff, or a TexMex pancake, or chicken liver with onion, raisins, or mushroom, bacon, cheese and onion.
 They are all big, and one is usually a full meal.
 The thickness depends a little bit on the restaurant.
 But the size is the excitement for most, especially kids.
 Lost of toppings and an ideal evening out with the family.
 Simple restaurants and you can usually get the combination you want.
 You should try it the next time you’re on the other side of the pond.

-Compared to the traditional US pancakes, in The Netherlands, we make them smaller and serve them as a dessert. or bigger like theses Yeast Pancakes with Fruit.
+Compared to the traditional US pancakes, in The Netherlands, we make them smaller and serve them as a dessert or bigger like theses Yeast Pancakes with Fruit.

 Key Ingredients in This Recipe